liledix4/4/README.md

 # 4

-Concept of custom social network
+Concept of customizable blogging platform.